SebastienFeser/SebastienFeser.github.io/index.md

 ## Lessons Learned
 It was the first time for me to do that kind of exercise to optimize the most I could the code I implemented.

 It was the first time I worked with AoSoAs and with the Intel Intrinsics functions.
-It was really interesting to know what was going with the compiler and what it was doing to try to optimize the code I was writing, and knowing that he couldn't guess everything.
+It was really interesting to know what was going on with the compiler and what it was doing to try to optimize the code I was writing, and knowing that he couldn't guess everything.

 I hope you had fun reading my Blogpost and that you learned something out of it :)